lubeda/EspHoMaTriXv2/README.md

 ### The funny but more elaborate way

 This is for the more advanced users.
-If you unterstand the concept of esphome you can't do nearly everything with this component.
+If you unterstand the concept of esphome you can't display nearly everything with this component.

 #### Concept